ashiqu-ali/genie/README.md

 # Genie Chat App

-Genie Chat App is a Flutter project that focuses on user authentication with login and signup functionality, powered by Firebase and Firestore.
-This project is designed to create a secure and feature-rich mobile application, inspired by the structure of the Gemini Chat App.
+Genie chat app is a Flutter project which is designing for effortless messaging.
+It provides a smooth and intuitive chat interface for real-time communication.
+Developed with Flutter, Firebase, and Firestore, it delivers a seamless and feature-rich messaging experience.

 ## Features